ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 A *functional iterator* is a function that traverses a data structure and calls in turn a given function over the elements of that structure to compute some value.
-Another approach is possible in PascaLIGO:
+Another approach is possible in JsLIGO:
 *loops* (see the relevant section).

 There are three kinds of functional iterations over LIGO maps: the